-As an Admin User, you can enforce varying levels of password requirements for account users, some aspects of the use of mobile devices to access Egnyte content from your domain, and other related authentication settings.
+As an Admin User, you can enforce varying levels of security and authentication features with our Standard Authentication.
+If you would like more control, read on to learn about our Advanced Authentication Package.
+This extra package gives you more control to set password requirements for account users, institute account lockouts, increase secure use of mobile devices to access Egnyte content from your domain, and other related authentication settings.

 - Require Standard Users or Power Users (employees) to change their password upon first logging in.

-- Mandating the use of a passcode lock.
+- Mandating the use of a passcode lock on the mobile app

 Advanced Authentication Package (purchase required)